koraydincc/koraydincc/README.md

 # 💫 About Me:
 Hello, I'm a software engineer.
-I am developing projects in the Front-end field.
+I am developing projects in the Front-end.

 - koraydincc@icloud.com